vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.14.7 =
+* Fixed: Coupons and "expire date" on a product in WooCommerce Subscriptions now play well together.

 = 1.14.6 =
 * Fixed: Fixed a conflict that prevented Vipps from working in Klarna if Vipps Recurring and Vipps Checkout were installed at the same time.